 “I have nothing to hide”

 And what a logically insane proposition that is.
-Privacy rights affects all of us, regardless of if you personally have something to hide.
+Privacy rights affect all of us, regardless of if you personally have something to hide.

 As Edward Snowden once said: